Sayak22Tripathy/Resume_Builder-Web-Application/README.md

+## Generated CV:
-Generated CV:After clicking on the ‘Generate CV’ button, finally the CV is ready with all information entered by user.
+After clicking on the ‘Generate CV’ button, finally the CV is ready with all information entered by user.

 <img width="456" alt="image" src="https://user-images.githubusercontent.com/64369143/176418030-1280bc32-dac7-40c3-b2d7-abe6c76ef7c5.png">

+## PRINTED CV:
-PRINTED CV:After clicking on ‘Print CV’ button, you can print the CV in any format of your desired choice like doc or pdf format and your CV is ready to be submitted.
+After clicking on ‘Print CV’ button, you can print the CV in any format of your desired choice like doc or pdf format and your CV is ready to be submitted.